tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

     - As this is also an index note, it gets saved in the index folder.
 5. *glossary*: all notes in the glossary folder.

 The purpose of these tags is purely functional.
-They provide an alternate way to access or filter these notes as apposed to navigating to the `index` or `glossary` folders.
+They provide an alternate and typically quicker way way to access or filter these notes as apposed to navigating to the `index` or `glossary` folders.

-> for example, in [zk-nvim](https://github.com/zk-org/zk-nvim), I can open a
-> search picker for tags, narrow to `glossary` and then fuzzy find through all
-> my glossary notes.
+Having notes in folders in addition, allows for a much simpler process when handling or accessing the files outside of the Zettelkasten app [see above](#the-one-true-value-of-folders-for-a-digital-zettelkasten).

 ## Note Metadata, File Naming and Future Proofing